City of Sunrise General Employees' Retirement Plan v. FleetCor Technologies, Inc. et al

 These statements were materially false and misleading.
 Among other things, the Company’s ostensible revenue growth was based on its fraudulent overcharging of customer fees, dissemination of misleading marketing materials, and reliance on predatory sales practices.
 Moreover, the Company’s sales and marketing tactic was to exploit smaller companies by falsely telling those companies that there were no fees associated with FleetCor cards.
 Once those customers became dependent on FleetCor products, FleetCor would add exorbitant and previously undisclosed fees to customer bills.
 Further, the Company’s “bookings growth” or new business growth was due in large part to the Company’s practice of “flipping” or where the Company would move accounts from one card to another and count it as new business.

 The Court appointed Sunrise General as Lead Plaintiff and Bernstein Litowitz Berger & Grossmann LLP as Lead Counsel on August 25, 2017.
 Plaintiff filed its Amended Complaint on October 13, 2017.
+On May 15, 2018, following Defendants’ motion to dismiss the Amended Complaint, the Court issued an order sustaining in large part the Amended Complaint, including claims regarding Defendants’ statements concerning the sources of or reasons for FleetCor’s earnings and growth.
 If you wish to discuss this action or have any questions concerning your rights or interests, please contact Katherine M. Sinderson or Julia Tebor at 212-554-1400.

 Other Cases of Interest

 Kraft Heinz Company

 Northern District of Illinois Salvatore J. Graziano, Katherine M. Sinderson, Abe Alexander, Kyle Panton

 Southern District of New York, Salvatore J. Graziano, Katherine M. Sinderson, Adam Hollander